 - When outside your home, stay at least 6 feet away from others who don’t live in your household.

 - Until further notice, the limited number of housing communities that will be in operation will not be filled to capacity and only one resident will be assigned to each bedroom in order to provide for greater physical distancing.

 - During Stay-at-Home or Shelter-in-Place guidelines, external (nonaffiliated) visitors to the University and overnight guests are prohibited from in the residence halls or apartments.
 In addition, no more than one resident student visitor is acceptable at any one time.

-Housing residents will be required to be vaccinated for COVID-19 upon full approval of one or more vaccines by the U.S. Food and Drug Administration (FDA), as well as adequate availability of the fully approved vaccines.
+To support SF State's commitment to health and safety for all members of the campus community, on-campus housing residents will be required to be vaccinated for COVID-19 upon full approval of one or more vaccines by the U.S. Food and Drug Administration (FDA), as well as adequate availability of the fully approved vaccines.
 This requirement will become effective at the beginning of the fall 2021 term, or upon full FDA approval of the vaccine, whichever occurs later.
 Further details about this requirement are forthcoming.

 4/12/21 | Post-Spring Break COVID-19 Make-up Test